The Abel Prize – International Prize of Mathematics – Awarded yearly

 Inspiring mathematical interest in children and youth

-The Abel Prize supports a number of measures directed towards stimulating the interest in mathematics amongst children and youths.
-Amongst these mathematics competitions for children and teenagers, and a mathematics teacher prize.
+The Abel Prize supports a number of measures directed towards stimulating the interest in mathematics among children and young people.
+Among these are mathematics competitions for children and teenagers, and a mathematics teacher prize.